German-American Journalism

 Miller was a supporter of the independence agenda, which was reflected in his publications.
 He was often assigned to print material for the American government in his newspaper.

 “Gestern hat der Achtbare Congreß dieses Westen Landes die Vereinigten Colonien Freye und unabhängig Staaten erkläret,” he wrote in 18th-century German.
-“Die Declaration in Englisch ist jetzt in der Presse; sie ist datirt, den 4ten July, 1776, und wird heut oder morgen im druck erscheinen.”
+“Die Declaration in Englisch ist jetzt in der Presse; sie ist datiert, den 4ten July, 1776, und wird heute oder morgen im Druck erscheinen.”

 Translation: “Yesterday, the honorable Congress of these Western Lands, declared the United Colonies free and independent states.
 The Declaration is in English and is now at the Press; it is dated July 4th, 1776, and will be published either today or tomorrow.”